LEONARDO DA VINCI (1452-1519)

 'The Virgin of the Rocks', 1483-85 (oil on poplar panel)

-Oil Painting in the Italian Renaissance replaced both tempera and fresco as the principal painting technique due to its versatility as a medium.
+Oil painting replaced both tempera and fresco as the principal painting medium of the Italian Renaissance.
 It produced the most intense color, the greatest tonal range and a workable drying time that allowed the artist to render the finest naturalistic detail possible.

 JAN VAN EYCK (1390-1441)